vanshwassan/ETHPrague/README.md

 - Using Airnode or QRNG to facilitate a proper use-case.
 Participants are free to implement their own ideas.

-## Project that uses API3's dAPIs with a zkSync Paymaster: $500 USDC
+## Project that uses Paymasters with dAPIs within their projects: $1500 USDC

+- Using Paymaster with dAPIs within the project to enable users to pay for gas in any token of their choice on your platform.

 ## Best content around API3: $500 API3 Tokens